RENCI/sc-virtual-booth/README.md

 # Production

-Netlify will automatically deploy upon changes to the `main` branch.
+Netlify will automatically deploy upon changes to the `2020`, `2021`, etc. branches.